atlasphp/Atlas.Orm/docs/direct.md

 # Direct Queries

-If you need to perform queries directly, additional `fetch*` and `yield*` methods are provided which expose the Extended PDO functionality.
+If you need to perform queries directly, additional `fetch*` and `yield*` methods are provided which expose the underlying _Atlas\Pdo\Connection_ functionality.
 By using the `columns()` method, you can select specific columns or individual values.
 For example:

 ```php
 <?php